w3f/Grants-Program/applications/voting-tool.md

 Our target audience is mainly small or recently created DAOs, together with the Notion templates that Spectra created, this forms a starter pack.
 We handed over this starter pack to 7 DAOs in a regional gathering, in Warsaw.
 To our knowledge, one of them, Bohemia Fam, aka the Czechish DAO has actively adopted the tool and continues to use it.

 Similar tools in the ecosystem:
- - Permanence DAO’s Telegram bot: Their Telegram bot handles proposal evaluation via Telegram.
+ - *Permanence DAO’s Telegram bot*: Their Telegram bot handles proposal evaluation via Telegram.
 It uses AI to summarize comments.
 It does not do batch voting.
- - ChaosDAO’s Discord bot: TODO
+ - *ChaosDAO’s Discord bot*: ChaosDAO works perfect for bigger DAOs with 20+ members with social trust between them.
+But the owner of Discord server can do force vote.
+Our tool due to nature of Notion also allows this but the votes are casted from a proxy controlled by a multisig.
+So even if someone force submits a vote the multisig members can decide to reject it.
- - Trustless Core’s Google Sheets: requires many manual actions, compared to our solution.
+ - *Trustless Core’s Google Sheets*: requires many manual actions, compared to our solution.

 ## Team